rafalmitula/FinancialService/README.md

 ## General info

-This is a console program, which calculates: credit and leasing rates, profit on shares, CIT and PIT and VAT tax.
+This is a console program, which calculates: credit and leasing rates, profit on shares and investments, CIT and PIT and VAT tax.
 ## Technologies

 * Java 13